xnajasho/tp/docs/UserGuide.md

 Friend Book is mainly targeted for **users with many friends.**

-Friend Book addresses the question: **How might we provide users with many friends ways to manage their friends’ contacts?**
+Friend Book addresses the question: **How might we provide users with many friends ways to manage their friends’ contacts and remember their friends' birthdays?**

 _FriendBook provides a contact management platform for users with many friends to track their friends’ contacts.
-Additionally, it also helps university students to keep track of social interactions with their friends._
+Additionally, it also helps university students to keep track of social interactions with their friends and  their friends' birthdays._

 * Table of Contents
 {:toc}